– Nainoa Thompson

 The vaka motu contains a 1.45 meter high deckhouse which provides eight passengers shelter against sun, rain, and wind.
 At the same time, it provides space for a navigational area and two pilot berths.
 For the wellbeing of crew and passengers, it is equipped with a special galley area in the port side and also with a functional toilet with a black water tank on the starboard side.

 The two vaka motus that currently operate in New Zealand and Vanuatu (a third one has successfully been tested and launched and will be operating in Marshall Islands) were built in New Zealand for practical, technical, design, surveillance, safety-at-sea testing, and construction reasons.
 However, in order to gain experience, it would be beneficial also if they were to be built locally on small islands.
 Its materials – including wood, lashings, sails, and ropes – can all be sourced locally.

 The production – either with fiberglass or jute (now in a testing phase) – is relatively simple and can easily be handed over to local people.
 This is because the mould that is used to build the fiberglass hulls is easily transportable in small containers

 The main impetus behind the vaka motu was to become the typical working boat for the Pacific, built and operated by the islanders themselves.

 This not only revives old skills, knowledge and tradition but also provides a lot of opportunities for young people to stay on the islands and find a profession that provides a good balance of challenges and benefits.

-We are soon going to launch our first vessel called ‘OKEANOS PEARL’ – a boat for transportation within lagoons.
+In June 2017 we have launched our first vessel type called ‘OKEANOS PEARL’ – a boat for transportation within lagoons.
 It combines the most current and innovative use of the fibreglass with epoxy resin construction process with a solid solar technology and electric power system.